 20 TRX Exercises to Try Today

-Whether you're a seasoned TRX pro or just starting your fitness journey, the following exercises are a great place to start as they’re all highly adaptable and suitable for all fitness levels.
-When you’re ready for more, I highly recommend checking out The TRX App, an innovative online streaming workout platform specifically designed for TRX-curious & TRX enthusiasts alike.
+Whether you're a seasoned TRX pro or just starting your fitness journey, the following exercises are a great place to start as they're all highly adaptable and suitable for all fitness levels.
+When you're ready for more, I highly recommend checking out The TRX App, an innovative online streaming workout platform specifically designed for TRX-curious & TRX enthusiasts alike.
 There, you'll find a treasure trove of expert-led workouts, training plans, and a supportive community of fellow fitness enthusiasts.
-Let's dive in:
+And if you're looking to really dial in your training, take our quick fitness quiz to receive a customized exercise plan that aligns perfectly with your personal goals and fitness level.

 20. TRX Rows